kylkrie/gdp-tictactoe/README.md

 A TicTacToe project, with game logic in the backend and a simple web frontend.

 I chose to build tictactoe using fastapi and angular to show that I'll be able to contribute despite not having much experience with these technologies.
-I spent most of the time on the api service.

-I prioritized showing system design, code, and spent time learning python concepts for this project.
-I could've spend time on logging, docstrings, openapi docs setup, e2e tests.
-There's always more I could do but I think this is a good place to stop.
+I could've added more features like keeping score, a leaderboard, or game history but the task was just tictactoe.
+I decided to make a basic but solid tictactoe with good architecture, some basic auth, database connection, error handling, and a good local dev and prod setup to show experience with these concepts.
+It could still use some structured logging, docstrings, openapi docs setup, e2e tests but I think this is a good place to stop.

 Concepts:
 - Models: business logic. tictactoe game rules and actions.